kheller18/data-structures-algorithms/questions/AWS.md

 24. What do you understand by a Security Group?
     + When you create an instance in AWS, you may or may not want that instance to be accessible from the public network.
 Moreover, you may want that instance to be accessible from some networks and not from others.
-    + Security Groups are a type of rule-based Virtual Firewall using which you can control access to your instances.
+    + `Security Groups`: are a type of rule-based Virtual Firewall using which you can control access to your instances.
 You can create rules defining the Port Numbers, Networks, or protocols from which you want to allow access or deny access.

 25. What are Spot Instances and On-Demand Instances?
-    + When AWS creates EC2 instances, there are some blocks of computing capacity and processing power left unused.
+    + `Spot Instances`: When AWS creates EC2 instances, there are some blocks of computing capacity and processing power left unused.
 AWS releases these blocks as Spot Instances.
 Spot Instances run whenever capacity is available.
 These are a good option if you are flexible about when your applications can run and if your applications can be interrupted.
-    + On the other hand, On-Demand Instances can be created as and when needed.
+    + `On-Demand Instances`: can be created as and when needed.
 The prices of such instances are static.
 Such instances will always be available unless you explicitly terminate them.

 26. Explain Connection Draining.
-    + Connection Draining is a feature provided by AWS which enables your servers which are either going to be updated or removed, to serve the current requests.
+    + `Connection Draining`: a feature provided by AWS which enables your servers which are either going to be updated or removed, to serve the current requests.
       + If Connection Draining is enabled, the Load Balancer will allow an outgoing instance to complete the current requests for a specific period but will not send any new request to it.
 Without Connection Draining, an outgoing instance will immediately go off and the requests pending on that instance will error out.

 27. What is a Stateful and a Stateless Firewall?
-    + A Stateful Firewall is the one that maintains the state of the rules defined.
+    + `Stateful Firewall`: the one that maintains the state of the rules defined.
 It requires you to define only inbound rules.
 Based on the inbound rules defined, it automatically allows the outbound traffic to flow.
-    + On the other hand, a Stateless Firewall requires you to explicitly define rules for inbound as well as outbound traffic.
+    + `Stateless Firewall`: requires you to explicitly define rules for inbound as well as outbound traffic.
     + For example, if you allow inbound traffic from Port 80, a Stateful Firewall will allow outbound traffic to Port 80, but a Stateless Firewall will not do so.

 28. What is a Power User Access in AWS?
     + An Administrator User will be similar to the owner of the AWS Resources.
 He can create, delete, modify or view the resources and also grant permissions to other users for the AWS Resources.
-    + A Power User Access provides Administrator Access without the capability to manage the users and permissions.
+    + `Power User Access`: provides Administrator Access without the capability to manage the users and permissions.
 In other words, a user with Power User Access can create, delete, modify or see the resources, but he cannot grant permissions to other users.

 29. What is an Instance Store Volume and an EBS Volume?
-    + An Instance Store Volume is temporary storage that is used to store the temporary data required by an instance to function.
+    + `Instance Store Volume`: temporary storage that is used to store the temporary data required by an instance to function.
 The data is available as long as the instance is running.
 As soon as the instance is turned off, the Instance Store Volume gets removed and the data gets deleted.
-    + On the other hand, an EBS Volume represents a persistent storage disk.
+    + `EBS Volume`: represents a persistent storage disk.
 The data stored in an EBS Volume will be available even after the instance is turned off.

 30. What are Recovery Time Objective and Recovery Point Objective in AWS?
-    + `Recovery Time Objective`: It is the maximum acceptable delay between the interruption of service and restoration of service.
+    + `Recovery Time Objective`: maximum acceptable delay between the interruption of service and restoration of service.
 This translates to an acceptable time window when the service can be unavailable.
-    + `Recover Point Objective`: It is the maximum acceptable amount of time since the last data restore point.
+    + `Recover Point Objective`: maximum acceptable amount of time since the last data restore point.
 It translates to the acceptable amount of data loss which lies between the last recovery point and the interruption of service.

 31. Is there a way to upload a file that is greater than 100 Megabytes in Amazon S3?
     + Yes, it is possible by using the Multipart Upload Utility from AWS.
 With the Multipart Upload Utility, larger files can be uploaded in multiple parts that are uploaded independently.
 You can also decrease upload time by uploading these parts in parallel.
 After the upload is done, the parts are merged into a single object or file to create the original file from which the parts were created.